Afnan-Aldhahri/Erlang/README.md

 If you are new to **Erlang** , this presentation will give you an overview picture of **Erlang** and how its related to software Engineering .

-After you finish reading this repository , you will be able to write , complie ,run , test an effictive Erlang code.

-and most importantly , you will know why choosing **Erlang** .

 We will start *together* this journey, since **Erlang** is a *new* programming language for me too.

 [About this presentation](https://github.com/Afnan-Aldhahri/Erlang/blob/master/Recources/About%20this%20presentation.md)